Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

 Can I appeal against the points or penalties for MTD?

-Points and penalties are applied automatically but HMRC may, at its discretion, not choose to do so.
-This will be in line with “published guidance” that HMRC says it will follow.
+Points and penalties are applied automatically but HMRC may, at its discretion, choose not to do so.
+This will be in line with “published guidance” that HMRC says it will follow, such as there being a reasonable excuse or special circumstances.

 Once a point or penalty has been applied, HMRC can’t remove it unless you use the reviews and appeals process.